rajeshtezu/english-language/vocabulary/norman-lewis-wpme/how-to-talk-about-practitioners/README.md

-# How to talk about practitioners
+# How to Talk About Practitioner

 We explore in this chapter the ideas behind people's occupations - and the words that translate these ideas into verbal symbols.